victory

 Tip: Brush up on common grammar rules and practice editing for clarity and conciseness!

-Four long passages (literary narrative, social science, humanities, natural science) with 10 questions each.
+Four passages (literary narrative, social science, humanities, natural science) with 9 questions each.
 Tests reading comprehension, main ideas, details, and inference.

-Quick Fact: The pace is fast-less than 9 minutes per passage!
+Quick Fact: The pace is fast—about 65 seconds per question!

 Optional Writing: 1 Essay, 40 Minutes